quantmind-br/geminiweb-go/conductor/tracks/stabilize_core_20251222/plan.md

 - [x] Task: Create a reusable mock for `GeminiClient` and `TUI` interfaces to be used in command tests.
 3a011df

 ## Phase 2: Harden `pkg/toolexec`
-- [ ] Task: Implement unit tests for `pkg/toolexec/security.go` (PathValidator, BlacklistValidator).
+- [x] Task: Implement unit tests for `pkg/toolexec/security.go` (PathValidator, BlacklistValidator). f3f9076
 - [ ] Task: Implement unit tests for `pkg/toolexec/registry.go` (Edge cases in Register/Unregister).
 - [ ] Task: Implement unit tests for `pkg/toolexec/result.go` (Error wrapping and unwrapping).
 - [ ] Task: Verify and fix any race conditions in `pkg/toolexec/executor.go` concurrency tests.